balderdashy/mast/lib/README.md

 ## Regions

-Regions must be unique, and by convention, the `<region id="foo"></region>` tag is used (with the notable exception of `<body></body>` as the top-level element for single-page apps being attached built from scratch)
+Regions must be unique within their siblings, and by convention, the `<region name="foo"></region>` tag is used (with the notable exception of `<body></body>` as the top-level element for single-page apps being attached built from scratch)

-Regions are automatically linked with components by name (i.e. the region with id="foo" corresponds to the component named "foo")
+We attempt to automatically link regions with components by name (i.e. the region with name="foo" corresponds to the component named "foo").
+If a region "foo" is located in the template for a region "bar", it can still be uniquely identified.
+If a unique identity cannot be determined, an error is thrown and rendering fails.

 Dependencies are infered, and subviews are rendered accordingly (i.e. if a region lies within a template, when the template is rendered, the region is magically attached, and unless this behavior is overridden in the parent component's logic, the component and/or template with the same "id" as the region is loaded and rendered)